IBM/Kubernetes-container-service-GitLab-sample/docs/deploy-with-ICp.md

 ==> icp-master: Playbook run took 0 days, 0 hours, 23 minutes, 40 seconds
 ```

-Use the UI URL in a web browser (without SSL to avoid complaints from the
+Use the UI URL in a web browser (after accepting a security exception) and you
-browser) and you will see the dashboard.
-It may take a few minutes for the
+will see the dashboard.
+It may take a few minutes for the 'Applications'
-'Applications' sectoin on the upper right to read that they are healthy.
+section on the upper right to read that they are healthy.

 ![dashboard image](../images/dashboard.png)